-Award notices will be issued from the Administrative Core of the Center for AIDS Research.
-The CFAR Research Service Analyst will contact you with the award IO, once your study is cleared by the CFAR project administrator.
-Indirect costs will be added to the award at this time.
+The Administrative Core of the Center for AIDS Research will issue award notices.
+The CFAR Research Service Analyst will contact you with the award IO, once the CFAR project administrator clears your study.
+Indirect costs are added to the award at this time.